Back to top

 1.2.
 Example

-The following example code shows such a listener implementation for a button.
+The following code illustrates a listener implementation for a button in a UI:

 Button button = new Button(shell, SWT.PUSH);